 Product Line Development

-In 1994, a new line of Linear Roller Bearings from Tschudin & Heid in Switzerland were added.
-At the end of 1994, an agreement was reached with B&S Maschinen GmbH & Co.
-KG & Bütfering to promote their beet processing machinery in the United States.
+1994 | Tschudin & Heid (Switzerland) linear roller bearings further expanded AME’s offerings while an agreement with B&S Maschinen GmbH & Co.
+KG (Germany) and Bütfering (Germany) was developed to promote their beet processing machinery in the United States.

 1995 | The AMLOK® pneumatic cylinder rod clamp was developed and released, while the SAFE (Self-Aligning Fixturing Elements) modular fixturing line was purchased and sold under the AMFLEX® name.
 AME also expanded into a third building during this time.

 1996 | NFPA pneumatic tie-rod cylinders were launched as a compliment to AMLOK® cylinder rod clamps.